KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 ## DirectSound Dynamic Anti‑Clip (Extra Safety)

+Disabled by default.
+Enable by setting `SoundDSDynEnabled = 1`.

 DirectSound mixes in the OS/driver, where we cannot insert a true mix‑bus limiter.
 Instead, a global pre‑attenuation kicks in when many channels are “loud,” with attack/release smoothing.
 The SDL software mixer exposes the same heuristic via the SoundSDLDyn* settings described above, so you can keep both backends aligned.